Exporting to the United States

 Here are some resources that can help you:

 Take advantage of regional events that feature a half day program of workshops, roundtable discussions and networking sessions focused on export topics of interest to local small and medium-sized companies.
-The Ministry of International Trade (MIT) offers general export information on: Export Financing, E-Commerce, E-Business, Internet Exposure Benefits, and Managing Export Growth.
+Ontario Export Services of the Ministry of International Trade offers general export information on: Export Financing, E-Commerce, E-Business, Internet Exposure Benefits, and Managing Export Growth.

 Take your business global